isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <p>TradeTrust-enabled documents are known as <strong>TrustDoc files</strong> which
 are portable and effective across systems.
-When you and your transacting parties uniformly adopt TradeTrust digital utility in a decentralized approach to manage business transactions, it eliminates the need for you and your trading partners to use a common digital platform and contractual rulebook.</p>
+When you and your transacting parties uniformly adopt TradeTrust digital utility in a decentralized approach to manage business transactions, it accelerates the digitalisation of end-to-end processing of trade documentation and eliminates the need for you and your trading partners to use a common digital platform and contractual rulebook.</p>
 <p>TradeTrust provides three key functionalities.
 TradeTrust uses verifiable
 credentials technical methods to enable end users to verify the authenticity